roman-xo/firefox-start-page/README.md

-# Custom styled start page
+# Custom browser start page

 To use:
 - Download or clone the repo